Adieltheanalyst/Movie-Recommendation-System/README.md

-Certainly!
-Here's the README file tailored to your movie recommendation system project:

 Movie Recommendation System
 Welcome to the Movie Recommendation System!
 This project utilizes natural language processing (NLP) and machine learning (ML) techniques to suggest movies based on the user's favorite choices.